Trade Forex Trading

 • Source: Bureau of Labor Statistics, U.S. Department of Labor.

-• Release Time: First Friday of the month at 8:30 EST, reports data for the prior month
+• News Data Report Announcement Time: First Friday of the month at 8:30 EST, reports data for the prior month

-Non-Farm Payrolls The single most important piece of data contained in the employment report generally and the establishment survey specifically is Non-Farm Payrolls.
+Non-Farm Payrolls The single most important piece of data contained in the employment report generally & the establishment survey particularly is Non-Farm Payrolls.
 As the name implies, Non-Farm Payrolls measure the number of people on the payrolls of all non-agricultural businesses.
 The monthly changes in payrolls can be quite volatile, occasionally varying by more than 200K from one month to the next.
-Non-Farm Payrolls figures offer the most timely and comprehensive snapshot of the economy, these is a measure of American Middle Class and this figure translates to people with money and are ready to spend.
-American economy is highly fueled by consumerism with about 75% of GDP driven by consumers, the higher the Non-Farm Payrolls number the more the consumers.
+Non-Farm Payrolls figures offer the most timely and thorough snapshot of the economic environment, these is a measure of American Middle Class & this figure translates to people withwho--have money and are ready to spend.
+American economy is fueled highly by consumerism with about 75% of GDP driven by consumers, the higher the Non-Farm Payrolls number the more the consumers.

 Average Work Week The Work Week, also referred to as hours worked, is an often under rated indicator in the establishment survey.
 The average number of hours worked by employees on Non-Farm Payrolls is an important determinant of both industrial production and personal income in any given month.

-Average Hourly Earnings The last indicator from the establishment survey which is worthy of close inspection is Average Hourly Earnings, which is important for two reasons.
-Alongside total man-hours, the average earnings figure gives us a good indication of personal income growth during the month.
-Second, the earnings figures are closely watched during periods of strong economic growth for evidence of increasing wage pressures.
+Average Hourly Earnings The last trading indicator from the establishment survey which is worthy of close inspection is the Average Hourly Earnings, which's important for 2 reasons.
+Alongside total man-hours, average earnings data gives us a good indication of personal income growth during that month.
+Second, the earnings numbers are closely watched during periods of strong economic growth for evidence of increasing and rising wage pressures.

 Unemployment Rate